Your Questions Answered

 The Quantitative Proficiency Test consists of 60 questions covering advanced algebra, linear algebra, differential calculus, integral calculus, differential equations, discrete mathematics, probability, and statistics.
 A portion of the test is dedicated to measuring fundamental knowledge of Python programming and Python data structures.
 Make sure you prepare thoroughly for the test and for the successful completion of the Program.

-You can find a document with sample questions here.
-Use this list of (free!) online resources to strengthen your mathematical, statistical, and programming skills.
+Before you attempt the test, we highly recommend that you review this document with sample questions.
+Additionally, we have curated this list of (free!) online resources to strengthen your mathematical, statistical, and programming skills.

 The minimum passing grade for the test is 75%.
 It must be completed in one sitting with up to a total of two (2) hours to finish.
 You have a maximum of two (2) attempts to complete the test.